arctrong/md2html/README.md

 **M<sub>2</sub>H** is a command line utility that has two versions: in Python and in Java.
 They work mostly the same way, have the same command line syntax, process the same input, are shipped together as source code and share some common artifacts like templates and styles, command scripts, and this documentation.
-Nevertheless, the versions are independent and can be used separately.
+Despite this, the versions are independent and can be used separately.

 # On Linux

 The Java and the Python executables are platform-independent so they will theoretically work in all environments where the corresponding virtual machine is installed.
-The tests were done only on Windows and on Ubuntu Linux.
+The tests were done only on Windows and Ubuntu Linux.
 The command scripts are provided in Windows CMD and Bash shell formats.

 # More info